krzys9876/command-line-reader/README.md

 Depending on personal preferences you may find useful arguments of very specific types, e.g. Double from scientific notation.
 To add new type all you have to do is:
-1. Define a new parsing method in RawArgument class, e.g. _asYourType_.
+1. Define a new parsing method in _RawArgument_ class, e.g. _asYourType_.
 It should convert the textual _value_ into option of the type you're adding.
-2. Add YourType to pattern matching in RawArgument object's implicit method _argToType_.
+2. Add another implicit object to _RawArgumentConverter_, which overrides _toValue_ method.
 It should invoke _asYourType_ method (you need _flatMap_ here since you must map option to option).

 This would look like: